opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 Notice how each tree examines the value of features, makes a decision based on the value of a feature, then ultimately outputs the relevance score.
-You'll note features are referred to by ordinal, starting by "1" with Ranklib (this corresponds to the 0th feature in your feature set).
-Ranklib does not use feature names when training.
+You'll note features are referred to by ordinal, starting by "1" with RankLib (this corresponds to the 0th feature in your feature set).
+RankLib does not use feature names when training.

 ## XGBoost example